winstonhoseadriggins/fale.io/content/post/2017_07_26_ansible_tower_in_vagrant.md

 In the last few weeks I created a Vagrant script to actually automate it.

-As this is a single host installation (which is usually more than enough for the majority of tests I do, the Vagrant file is very easy:
+As this is a single host installation, which is usually more than enough for the majority of tests I do, the Vagrant file is very easy:

 ~~~ruby
 Vagrant.configure(2) do |config|